 As healthy and enjoyable as athletic activity is, there is always the risk of injury when engaging in a sport.
 Although everyone expects the usual minor cuts and bruises, at times serious injuries occur during sports activities.
 When another individual or entity, such as a school or private gym, is responsible for your injury, you have legal recourse.

 By contacting a competent personal injury firm, like Advocate Law Firm, that handles sports injuries, you can be assured of the best possibility of receiving the compensation you deserve.
 Apart from keeping you “on the bench” for a while, a sports injury may result in substantial medical and rehabilitation costs, time away from school or gainful employment, and even permanent disability.
-While you recover our experience attorneys will vigorously fight for your rights.
+While you recover, our experienced attorneys will vigorously fight for your rights.

 When Is Someone Else Responsible for Your Injury